Google’s New Stance: Personal Info in Spam Reports Unused

 FAQs

-What happens if you include personally identifying information in a spam report?
+What should I do if I accidentally include personal information in a spam report?

 Comments